ndsurgenor/moonshot/README.md

 - Image placeholder implemented with reusable Asset component to allow preview once image is selected by user
 - Different field types (file, text, textarea, date, time) direct the user as to what input to provide
-- Fields relating to equipment autofill according to details added by the user in the gear proile (see [Gear/Account Detail Forms](#gearaccount-detail-forms) below)
+- Fields relating to equipment autofill according to details added by the user in the gear profile (see [Gear/Account Detail Forms](#gearaccount-detail-forms) below)
-- Edit form prevents user fomr changing image, only details, so that stars and commments remain relevant
+- Edit form prevents user from changing image, only details, so that stars and comments remain relevant
 - Stylised success/upload/error messages ('toasts') appear on clicking 'Submit' to provide immediate feedback from the form to the user
 - Field specific alerts let the user know of any specific issue with the data they have entered